 Most probably the best resort in the Milky Way, Sestriere was the first purpose-built village in the Alps.
 It hosted the 1997 World Championships and ran many of the races at the 2006 Turin Olympic Games.
 Because it's at high altitude, there is top-class snow, supported by widespread snowmaking.
 All levels of skier should find something to sink their teeth into.
 There is steep terrain and off-piste for advanced skiers, great scope for intermediates and good facilities for beginners.
 This is all supported by a continually improving lift system, which only gets overloaded at weekends and on major holidays.
-Boarders will not find any territory of their own.
-And the Milky Way isn't the best for convenient access to all its disjointed parts.

 The resort itself is not overly attractive, as opposed to the stunning scenery around, but it does have everything you need off-snow: plenty for non-skiers to do, a good range of restaurants, mainly hotel-based accommodation and up-tempo nightlife at the weekends, which caters to the Italian brigades up from Turin and Milan.